sonumehtaskr/sonumehtaskr.github.io/README.md

 - **CSS**: For styling and layout
 - **JavaScript**: For interactivity (optional)

-The website includes:
-- **About Me**: A brief introduction and personal bio
-- **Portfolio**: A showcase of my work, skills, and projects
-- **Contact Information**: A way for visitors to reach out to me

 ## Project Setup

 If you would like to clone this repository and view it locally, follow these steps: